top of page

 Building connections early can make your transition smoother.
 Many colleges offer online platforms or forums where you can interact with incoming students.

 Join social media groups or college forums to meet classmates, discuss majors, or even find potential roommates.
-Establishing friendships early helps to alleviate feelings of homesickness and isolation, making campus life more enjoyable.
+Establishing friendships early helps to alleviate feelings of homesickness and isolation.
+This makes campus life more enjoyable and fulfilling.

 Purchase Supplies and Textbooks